AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 ### With iOS {#register-mobile-profile-ios}

-In iOS, the following Experience Platform APIs are required:
+In iOS, the following [!DNL Experience Platform APIs] are required:

 * **[!UICONTROL Lifecycle Start]**, when the app is started and when the app is in the foreground.
 * **[!UICONTROL Lifecycle Pause]**, when the app is in the background.